 These easy air fryer tostones also known as patacones or fried green plantains are made healthier in the air fryer.
 No greasy mess, these come out crispy and delicious!

 Air Fryer Tostones (Twice Fried Plantains)

-Since buying my air fryer, this has been on my top to-do list of recipes to try and turned out great!
-Tommy was a happy man as they are one of his favorites, we served them with a bowl of guacamole which would be great as a Superbowl appetizer.
-I’ve made Baked Tostones in the oven, but I think they came out much better in the air fryer.
+Since buying my air fryer, making tostones in the air fryer has been on my top to-do list of recipes to try and turned out great!
+Tommy was a happy man as they are one of his favorites!
+I’ve made Baked Tostones in the oven many times but to be honest, they come out so much crispier in the air fryer.

 How To Make Tostones in the Air Fryer

 To make them in the air fryer I used the same technique my family uses to deep fry, only without all the oil using my air fryer.

 - Start with green plantains which look like bananas, only larger.

 - Trim the ends off, cut a slit along the length deep enough to penetrate the skin without cutting the plantain.